aws-samples/sample-q-index-cross-account-access/README.md

 - The AWS Labs amazon-qindex MCP Server is a Model Context Protocol (MCP) server designed to facilitate integration with Amazon Q Business's SearchRelevantContent API.
 While the server provides essential tools and functions for authentication and search capabilities using Amazon Q index, it currently serves for Independent Software Vendors (ISVs) who are AWS registered data accessors.
 The server enables cross-account search capabilities, allowing ISVs who are data accessors to search through enterprise customers' Q index and access relevant content across their data sources using specific authentication and authorization flows.

 #### [Misc](/solutions/misc/)
-- List of helpful commands related to data accessor & requesting Search Relevant Content API
+- List of helpful commands related to enabling data accessor & requesting Search Relevant Content API

 # Authors